 - Has successfully passed the Comprehensive Oral Exam within the last 5 years (Final Exam only)

 - Has maintained appropriate post-comprehensive enrollment (Final Exam only)

-Finally, COGA will verify that the composition of exam committees is in accordance with Graduate Studies policy on committee composition.
+Finally, COGA will verify that the composition of exam committees is in accordance with Graduate Studies policies on Master's and Doctoral exam committee composition.
 The student, committee chair, and outside member must be physically present for the exam to commence.
 Mediated attendance (teleconference or videoconference) by other members is allowable only if the student agrees to such arrangements.